darcien/darcien.dev/content/playlist.md

 ---
 title: "WIP: Playlist"
 date: "2020-05-23"
-lastmod: "2020-05-24"
+lastmod: "2020-05-31"
 draft: true
 ---

-A place where I would list all the music album I listened to and the estimated total price to buy all of them 💸
+A place where I would list some music that I really liked.

-Maybe I should make it interactive 🤔
+{{< artistTable "suisei" >}}

 {{< artistTable "kdhr" >}}